Angel Has Fallen: Production

-On October 28, 2016, it was announced that a third Fallen installment, titled Angel Has Fallen, was in development, with Gerard Butler reprising his roles of both lead actor and producer.
+On October 28, 2016, a third Has Fallen installment, titled Angel Has Fallen, was announced to be in development, with Gerard Butler reprising his roles of both lead actor and producer.
 On July 25, 2017, Ric Roman Waugh was announced as director.

 On January 10, 2018, Holt McCallany was set to play Wade Jennings, an ex-military turned head of a technology company.
 However, he later had to drop out of his role due to scheduling conflicts with the show Mindhunter, and was replaced by Danny Huston.
 A week later, Jada Pinkett Smith and Tim Blake Nelson were confirmed added, and filming was scheduled to start on February 7, 2018.
 On February 13, 2018, Piper Perabo joined the cast.
 On March 12, 2018, Lance Reddick was set to play Secret Service Director Gentry.
 Aaron Eckhart, who had played president Benjamin Asher in the first two films, announced he would not return in his role.
 On March 21, 2018, Michael Landes was cast as White House Chief of Staff Sam Wilcox.
 On January 22, 2019, David Buckley was announced as the film's composer, replacing Trevor Morris, who scored the previous two films.

 Filming on Angel Has Fallen commenced at Virginia Water Lake, and continued throughout the United Kingdom and Bulgaria.
-Filming also took place at Pinewood Studios, Bray Studios, Longcross Studios and Nu Boyana Film Studios.
+Filming also took place at Pinewood Studios, Bray Studios, Longcross Studios, and Nu Boyana Film Studios.

 Release

-The film was released in the United States on August 23, 2019.
+The film was released in the United States and United Kingdom on August 23, 2019.